-Among British Cathedrals, St Mary’s had been pioneering in having a mixed treble line as early as the 1970s.
+Among British cathedrals, St Mary’s had been pioneering in having a mixed treble line as early as the 1970s.
 The arrangement worked well at Old Saint Paul’s for several years; ultimately, however, it proved difficult to recruit sufficient trebles, and the next development was to introduce female sopranos and altos.
-We now have an adult choir of men and women plus a few junior choristers who join the adult choir at some services.
+We now have an adult choir of men and women.

 Joining the choir

 There is great competition among Edinburgh city-centre churches for student choir members and many churches now offer choral scholarships.
 For several years now our Vestry has funded four choral scholarships.
 At the time of writing, we are looking to find an alto choral scholar, and interested singers are welcome to contact the Director of Music, Dr John Kitchen, for further details.
 The rest of our choir members are volunteers, and John is always happy to hear from new volunteers.
 Since we sing a wide range of music on minimal rehearsal, good sight-reading skills are essential.